TracyWebTech/puppet-supervisor/README.md

-  startsecs    => 'The total number of seconds which the program needs to stay running after a startup to consider the start successful', # Defaults to undef stopwaitsecs => 'The number of seconds to wait for the OS to return a SIGCHILD to supervisord after the program has been sent a stopsignal', # Defaults to undef priority     => 'The relative priority of the program in the start and shutdown ordering', # Defaults to undef }
+  startsecs    => 'The total number of seconds which the program needs to stay running after a startup to consider the start successful', # Defaults to undef stopwaitsecs => 'The number of seconds to wait for the OS to return a SIGCHILD to supervisord after the program has been sent a stopsignal', # Defaults to undef priority     => 'The relative priority of the program in the start and shutdown ordering', # Defaults to undef stopsignal   => 'The signal used to kill the program when a stop is requested.
+This can be any of TERM, HUP, INT, QUIT, KILL, USR1, or USR2.', # Defaults to undef
+}
 ```